IGELsociety/IGEL_website/content/events/event-IGEL2027.md

 ## Registration fees

 You can renew your IGEL membership now using the button at the top right of the page.
-If you prefer to pay membership and conference fee together, go to the [registration page](https://igelsociety.org/events/igel2025_payment/).

 | Type of fee                     | Before May 1st     |  After May 1st    |
 | ------------------------------- | ------------------:| -----------------:|